ElectronicCats/Battlab-One/README.md

   - BattLab_One_Production_Rev_A.py - Python Application Code for Production version 1.01

-  - Production_Rev_A.sch - Schematic in Eagle
+  - Production_Rev_A.sch - Schematic in Kicad

-  - Production_Rev_A..brd - PCB Layout in Eagle
+  - Production_Rev_A..brd - PCB Layout in Kicad

   - MSP430Firmware.c - Firmware code for the MSP430 for Production Version 1.01